Across Bavaria to the Alps, Up to the Glacier and Back to the Lake

 The drive home took us past the majestic Grand Hotel, through the quiet town of Saalfelden, and onward toward Lofer.
 Soon we crossed briefly into the Berchtesgadener Land – a short detour over the Bavarian border – before returning to Salzburg.

-💡Tip: Always carry a valid passport or ID card, as checks may occasionally be carried out at the border.
+Tip: Always carry a valid passport or ID card, as occasional border checks are possible.